dan01240/aws-serverless-event-driven/README.md

    - Verify the data in DynamoDB.
    - Use **CloudWatch Logs** to monitor Lambda execution.

-## Testing the System

-To verify that the entire workflow functions correctly:

-1. **Check EventBridge**: Ensure that the EventBridge rule is triggering Lambda based on the defined schedule.
-2. **Verify SQS and Lambda Integration**: Confirm that messages are being received by Lambda from SQS.
-3. **DynamoDB Data Storage**: Inspect the DynamoDB table to ensure data is being stored correctly.
-4. **CloudWatch Logs**: Use **AWS CloudWatch** to monitor logs, validate successful processing, and troubleshoot any issues.

 ## Related Medium Article

 For a more detailed explanation and insights about building event-driven serverless systems with AWS, check out our Medium article: [Building a Serverless Event-Driven System with AWS EventBridge, SQS, Lambda, and DynamoDB](https://medium.com/@daiki01240/serverless-architecture-building-a-system-using-eventbridge-sqs-lambda-and-dynamodb-234f2a250d13) (replace this link with your actual Medium article URL).